ajhaller/IPEDS/README.md

 interrelated surveys conducted annually by the U.S. Department of Education’s National Center for Education Statistics (NCES).
-IPEDS annually gathers information from about 6,400 colleges, universities, and technical and vocational institutions that participate in the federal student aid programs.
+IPEDS annually gathers information from about 6,400 colleges, universities, and technical & vocational institutions that participate in the federal student aid programs.

 ## Installation